Michael R. Burch,

 glasses, squinting, furrowing my brow, and depending on my ability to reason

-first questions other than the last is this: I can't understand why Salemi chooses to mock,
+first question is this: I can't understand why Salemi chooses to mock,

 ridicule and browbeat other poets, but I know that I don't like it.
 He has tried to defend this